Dash-Industry-Forum/DASH-IF-IOP/specs/live2vod/01-live2vod.inc.md

     first time will start from the live edge (unless a specific start time is chosen using an MPD anchor).

+DASH clients should support the transition from `MPD@type` being `dynamic` to `static` in the case when the `@minimumUpdatePeriod` is no longer present in the MPD, as long as the Period structure is not changed.

 # Examples # {#live2vod:examples}

-Issue: Add some MPD examples
+NOTE: Add some MPD examples

 # Reference Tools # {#live2vod:reference-tools}

+NOTE: provide status for the following functionalities
   * Dash.js
   * Live Sim
   * Test Vectors